Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

 The outcomes $y_i \in \{0, 1\}$ only inform the fraction of people who opted in, which is insufficient to identify $\{\lambda^{+^k}, k=0, \ldots, n-1\}$ as only the $k$-th mover provides a signal about $\lambda^{+^k}$.
 In this regime, positive peer effects cannot be distinguished from stronger baseline rates.
 Because of the symmetry and perfect connectivity, knowledge about the order of moves is also uninformative.

 The complete network case thus requires more information, but can still be identified under additional structure.
-For instance, if $\lambda = e^{\beta}$ for some $\beta \in \mathds{R}$ and $\lambda^{+^k} = e^{\beta+\frac{k}{n-1} \delta}$ and the times of adoption of early adopters are known, then $\lambda$ is identified from the behavior of the density around the origin\footnote{In this case, identification relies on the exponential specification.}.
-Given the knowledge of $\lambda$, $\delta$ is identified from the share of adopters.
+For instance, if $\lambda = e^{\beta}$ for some $\beta \in \mathds{R}$ and $\lambda^{+^k} = e^{\beta+\frac{k}{n-1} \delta}$ and the times of adoption of early adopters are known, then $\lambda$ is identified from the behavior of the density around the origin.\footnote{In this case, identification relies on the exponential specification because the identifying power of the time of adoptions needs to be used.} Given the knowledge of $\lambda$, $\delta$ is identified from the share of adopters.

 The source of non-identification is the lack of repeated signals about rates of a given order when everyone is connected to everyone.
-As a result, one can rely on sparser networks to secure identifying information that does not rely on time data or further rate restrictions.

-If the \textit{order} of adoption is known, then the rates can be shown to be identified when degrees are bounded.
+This suggests that one can rely on sparser networks to secure identifying information that does not rely on time data or further rate restrictions.
+This intuition is developed in the next Section.
+In particular, when the \textit{order} of adoption is known, then the rates can be shown to be identified when degrees are bounded.

 \end{example}

 The likelihood induced by the stochastic process is available in closed form.
 This result is the object of the next theorem.